smartcar/python-sdk/README.md

 * To make any vehicle data request to the Smartcar API, you'll need to give the SDK a valid **access token**.
 Access tokens will expire every 2 hours, so you'll need to constantly refresh them.
 To check if an access object is expired, use `smartcar.expired(access)`.

-* It was pretty hard getting that first access token, but from now on its easy!
+* It was pretty hard getting that first access token, but from now on it's easy!
 Calling `client.exchange_token(refresh_token)` will return a new access object using a previous access object's **refresh token**.
 This means you can always have a fresh access token, by doing something like this:

     ```python
     def get_fresh_access():